Tam/LostKingdom/README.md

 # In the Lost Kingdom of JavaScript - The Vanilla Snippets
-A useful collection of JavaScript snippets
+A useful collection of JavaScript (and other) snippets

 ### [Fuzzy](fuzzy.js)
 A tiny and blazing-fast fuzzy search in JavaScript (stolen *(but modified)* from [@bevacqua](https://github.com/bevacqua/fuzzysearch))